Arthur Halloway: Coaching career

 After retirement as a player he coached in the country league at Parkes, then Lismore and also the Newtown club for a season in 1923.
 He returned to Sydney in the 1930s and won three premierships as coach of the Roosters from 1935 to 1937.
 He coached Norths from 1940 to 1941; Canterbury in 1948 and won another premiership coaching Easts in 1945.

 An article on Arthur Halloway appeared in the Sydney Morning Herald on 14 August 1945 – shortly before he brought up his 11th premiership as a player and/or coach.

 Accolades

 All up Pony Halloway went on four overseas playing tours.
 He won seven premierships as a player and four as a coach.
 He stands as Balmain's most successful all time coach winning 79% of the matches in which he guided the club.
 He was involved in the game at the top level either as player or coach in a career spanning 37 years.
 He was awarded Life Membership of the New South Wales Rugby League in 1914.

 In 2007 he was inducted into the Australian Rugby League Hall of Fame.
 In February 2008, Halloway was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
+He was assigned inductee number 6 in the NRL Hall of Fame.